2022 NBA Summer League: Players to Watch for on Every Team

-2022 NBA Summer League: Players to watch for on every team originally appeared on NBC Sports Washington
+2022 NBA Summer League: Players to watch for on every team originally appeared on NBC Sports Chicago

 NBA basketball is returning to the court, but you won’t be seeing the likes of LeBron James or Giannis Antetokounmpo playing just yet.